eMahtab/design-an-elevator-system/README.md

 ## Advantages And Disadvantages Of SCAN
 The main advantage of SCAN over FCFS and SSTF is that it can serve several requests in parallel.
 However, with this approach, the elevator is continuously moving in cycles (all the way up, all the way down and repeat) even if there are no passengers, wasting resources.
 Also, the wait time will be considerably higher for floors that the elevator has just visited.

+## LOOK
+The disadvantages of the SCAN algorithm can be overcome with the LOOK algorithm.
+This approach is similar to SCAN, except that instead of moving to the last floor (highest or lowest) in the direction it is moving in, it moves to the last request in that direction and changes its direction from there.
+It prevents delays due to unnecessary travel to the last floor in a direction and also eliminates the possibility of the elevator moving when there are no requests.

 # References :
 https://www.youtube.com/watch?v=siqiJAJWUVg